MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_1_Intro_to_CMU_Graphics/Lessons/2025_09_15_Emoji_Task_Launch.md

 - [ ] I understand what the emoji task is all about.
 - [ ] I understand how I will be evaluated on the emoji task.
 - [ ] I can access all of the resources I need to complete the emoji task.
-- [ ] I am prepared to apply the leverage the design thinking process to code an awesome emoji.
+- [ ] I am prepared to the leverage the design thinking process to code an awesome emoji.

 **AGENDA:**